quicwg/base-drafts/draft-ietf-quic-transport.md

 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes.
-Assuming the minimum IP header size, this results in a QUIC MPS of 1232 bytes for IPv6 and 1252 bytes for IPv4.
-A QUIC implementation MAY be more conservative in computing the QUIC MPS to allow for unknown tunnel overheads or IP header options/extensions.
+Assuming the minimum IP header size, this results in a QUIC maximum packet size of 1232 bytes for IPv6 and 1252 bytes for IPv4.
+A QUIC implementation MAY be more conservative in computing the QUIC maximum packet size to allow for unknown tunnel overheads or IP header options/extensions.

 Each pair of local and remote addresses could have a different PMTU.
-QUIC implementations that implement any kind of PMTU discovery therefore SHOULD maintain a MPS for each combination of local and remote IP addresses.
+QUIC implementations that implement any kind of PMTU discovery therefore SHOULD maintain a maximum packet size for each combination of local and remote IP addresses.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the size needed to support the smallest allowed MPS, it MUST immediately cease sending QUIC packets on the affected path.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the size needed to support the smallest allowed maximum packet size, it MUST immediately cease sending QUIC packets on the affected path.
 This could result in termination of the connection if an alternative path cannot be found.